 - The date and time the vehicle was observed

 Reports must be submitted within 14 days of observing a vehicle.
-The EPA will only take action on reports of noisy vehicles where the source of the noise is the vehicle exhaust.
-For more information, please contact the EPA's Environment Line on 131 555.
+The EPA will only take action on reports of loud vehicles where the source of the noise is the vehicle exhaust.
+Contact the EPA's Environment Line on 131 555 for more information.

 Allowable Work Hours

-We ask builders and site managers to comply with;
+We ask builders and site managers to comply with the following work hours:

-However please note that Complying Development Certificates have different hours of construction: Monday to Saturday 7am to 5pm as they are approved under the State Environmental Planning Policy (Exempt and Complying Development) 2008.
+Works under Complying Development Certificates (CDC) can have different hours of construction approved under the State Environmental Planning Policy (Exempt and Complying Development) 2008.